npeters5/inspiration-board/README.md

 This is a [Stage 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md#stage-2) individual project.
 You will be submitting a PR for this project at the end.

+The project is due Monday June 18th 9am

 ## Learning Goals
 This project should enable you to demonstrate learning in:
 - Using an API within a React app